Axiverse Lampposts: Field ranges and couplings

 We now characterize the typical spread about the mean.
 In the strongly anisotropic regime, $f_{{\rm GS},i}^{-2}=|\bm\rho_{i\perp}|^2$ is dominated by the largest variance of the remaining directions, so its fractional fluctuations are order unity.
 In the isotropic regime, the $N-i+1$ remaining directions contribute comparably, and the spread is suppressed by self-averaging.
 Since $|\bm\rho_{i\perp}|^2$ is a quadratic form in Gaussian variables, we model its distribution as a scaled $\chi^2$ with an effective number of degrees of freedom $\nu_{{\rm eff},i}$.
 A simple estimate that interpolates between the isotropic and hierarchical regimes is

 Consequently, we have the estimated fluctuations

-This estimated spread corresponds to the shaded regions in \cref{fig:GS_isotropic,fig:GS_anisotropic}, where we plot the corresponding 95-percentile regions for a $\chi^2$-distribution with $\nu_{{\rm eff},i}$ degrees of freedom about the mean estimate \cref{eqn:fGS-ESP}.
-This estimate becomes unreliable when the instanton charges become sparse, at which point the fluctuations become dominated by ``shot noise,'' as illustrated by the $\sigma_r^2 = 0.25$ example in \cref{fig:GS_isotropic}.
+This estimated spread corresponds to the shaded regions in \cref{fig:GS_isotropic,fig:GS_anisotropic}, where we plot the corresponding 95-percentile intervals for a $\chi^2$-distribution with $\nu_{{\rm eff},i}$ degrees of freedom about the mean estimate \cref{eqn:fGS-ESP}.
+This estimate becomes unreliable when the instanton charges become sparse, at which point the fluctuations become dominated by shot noise of individual charges, as illustrated by the $\sigma_r^2 = 0.25$ example in \cref{fig:GS_isotropic}.